What should crew members do if they suspect a passenger is a threat?

 Prepare for the Envoy General Emergency KV Exam.
 Study with flashcards and multiple-choice questions, each coming with hints and detailed explanations.
 Get ready to ace the exam!

-When crew members suspect a passenger is a threat, the appropriate action is to remain vigilant, document any concerning behaviors, and report to the lead attendant.
+When crew members suspect that a passenger may pose a threat, the appropriate response is to remain vigilant, document the behaviors, and report the situation to the lead attendant.
 This approach is critical for several reasons.

 Subscribe